6 Common symptoms of endometriosis

 IRREGULAR MENSTRUATION

 Endometriosis itself doesn’t cause abnormal bleeding.
-However, when you have endometriosis on your ovaries, it can interfere with your hormone production, which can affect your menstrual cycle causing abnormal bleeding.
+However, when you have endometriosis on your ovaries, it can interfere with your hormone production, which can affect menstrual periods causing abnormal bleeding.
 Additionally, if your endometriosis causes a lot of stress, it can stimulate your hypothalamus.
 The resulting hormonal fluctuations can also interfere with your menstrual cycle.

 INFERTILITY